Ainocre/RD_gostore/README.md

 // These will throw an error

 store.whatever = true
-// ALERT !
-This field doesnt exists
+// ALERT!
+This field doesn't exist

 store.user = 'John'
-// ALERT !
+// ALERT!
 This field must be an object

 store.user.tasks.push(21)
-// ALERT !
+// ALERT!
 This field must be a string

 // __________________________________________
 // These will work perfectly